jeffersongt/Linkedin/README.md

 # Linkedin

-This projects consists in re-implementing some features of Linkedin such creating your profile, companies, link employees and much more ...
+This projects consists in re-implementing some features of Linkedin such creating your profile, companies, link employees

+and much more ...

 # Usage

-To luanch the project type at the root of the cloned repository :
+To launch the project type at the root of the cloned repository :

 `docker-compose up --build`